-palak dal or spinach dal recipe with step by step photos – there are many ways of making palak dal. this recipe is a very simple and easy one and won’t take much of your time. also this palak dal recipe is without onion and garlic. i have also shared another variation of palak dal in which onions and garlic are added.
+palak dal or spinach dal recipe with step by step photos – there are many ways of making palak dal. this palak dal recipe is a very simple and easy one and won’t take much of your time. also this palak dal recipe is without onion and garlic. i have also shared another variation of palak dal in which onions and garlic are added.

-i have adapted this dal recipe from a friend who would make sumptuous food. being a meditator, he would never add onion, garlic and chilies to his food. whilst once at his home, he made this dal for us. i thought the dal would be very bland…. no onions and no garlic…. but i was wrong…..
+i have adapted this palak dal recipe from a friend who would make sumptuous food. being a meditator, he would never add onion, garlic and chilies to his food. whilst once at his home, he made this dal for us. i thought the dal would be very bland without onions and no garlic, but i was wrong.

-the palak dal was sooooo good. it had the subtle aroma of ghee tempered with cumin and a gingery taste plus creamy and soft. onions and garlic have a strong flavor and taste. i am sure this palak dal would also taste great with onions and garlic added to it. other delicious spinach recipes on blog which you can check are palak paneer, aloo palak, palak chole, palak soup, palak khichdi and palak pulao recipe.
+the palak dal was so good. it had the subtle aroma of ghee tempered with cumin and a gingery taste plus creamy and soft. onions and garlic have a strong flavor and taste. i am sure this palak dal would also taste great with onions and garlic added to it. other delicious spinach recipes on blog which you can check are palak paneer, aloo palak, palak chole, palak soup, palak khichdi and palak pulao recipe.

 there are no heavy spices like garam masala added to this palak dal. it goes well with basmati rice and even soft phulkas or chapatis.